-With Washington D.C., Philadelphia, and the city of Baltimore all nearby, it’s easy to see why the cruise lines enjoy having ships sail from the Port of Baltimore.
-There are millions of potential passengers within a short drive.
+With Washington D.C., Philadelphia, and (obviously) the city of Baltimore all nearby, it’s easy to see why the cruise lines enjoy having ships sail from the Port of Baltimore.
+While no one would confuse Maryland with a cruise mecca like Florida, there are millions of potential passengers within a short drive.

-Meanwhile, those living in the area don’t have to deal with the hassle and expense of flying to get to a port city.
-A cruise to the Bahamas or Bermuda is just a short drive to the port.
+Meanwhile, those living in the area don’t have to deal with the hassle and expense of flying to get to a cruise ship.
+A vacation to The Bahamas or Bermuda can start with just a short drive to the port.

-Indeed, the port is now a major hub on the East Coast, the perfect midpoint between the busy ports of Florida and the New England ports of New York and Boston.
+Indeed, the port is now a solid cruise hub on the East Coast, the perfect midpoint between the busy ports of Florida and the New England ports of New York and Boston.

 You can sail year-round to points in the Caribbean, the Bahamas, Bermuda, and New England.
-You also have your choice of two cruise lines — Carnival and Royal Caribbean — which each have a cruise ship at the port.
+You also have your choice of two cruise lines — Carnival and Royal Caribbean — which each have ships at the port.

 If it’s your first time sailing from Baltimore, you likely have a few questions about your cruise… how to get there, where to park, where to stay, and even more.
 So to help you get started, we’ve covered the basics of the port to give you a better idea of its location and layout.
 The links below should also help you answer some of the common questions about sailing from the port.